Lion Street Advisors LLC Purchases Shares of 3,587 iShares Convertible Bond ETF (BATS:ICVT)

 Lion Street Advisors LLC purchased a new stake in iShares Convertible Bond ETF (BATS:ICVT) in the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
 The firm purchased 3,587 shares of the company’s stock, valued at approximately $355,000.

-A number of other large investors have also recently made changes to their positions in ICVT.
-Allianz Asset Management GmbH raised its position in shares of iShares Convertible Bond ETF by 1,664.9% during the 2nd quarter.
-Allianz Asset Management GmbH now owns 300,150 shares of the company’s stock valued at $30,606,000 after buying an additional 283,143 shares in the last quarter.
-Citigroup Inc. raised its position in shares of iShares Convertible Bond ETF by 6,280.3% during the 3rd quarter.
-Citigroup Inc. now owns 150,000 shares of the company’s stock valued at $14,961,000 after buying an additional 147,649 shares in the last quarter.
-Cambridge Investment Research Advisors Inc. raised its position in shares of iShares Convertible Bond ETF by 492.4% during the 3rd quarter.
-Cambridge Investment Research Advisors Inc. now owns 167,443 shares of the company’s stock valued at $16,701,000 after buying an additional 139,178 shares in the last quarter.
-Barings LLC raised its position in shares of iShares Convertible Bond ETF by 306.7% during the 3rd quarter.
-Barings LLC now owns 116,683 shares of the company’s stock valued at $11,638,000 after buying an additional 87,990 shares in the last quarter.
-Finally, Alliancebernstein L.P. raised its position in shares of iShares Convertible Bond ETF by 22.8% during the 3rd quarter.
-Alliancebernstein L.P. now owns 410,741 shares of the company’s stock valued at $40,967,000 after buying an additional 76,159 shares in the last quarter.
+Several other institutional investors also recently bought and sold shares of ICVT.
+BlackRock Inc. purchased a new stake in shares of iShares Convertible Bond ETF during the 3rd quarter valued at $38,000.
+Guidance Point Advisors LLC purchased a new stake in shares of iShares Convertible Bond ETF during the 3rd quarter valued at $89,000.
+Founders Financial Alliance LLC raised its position in shares of iShares Convertible Bond ETF by 43.8% during the 3rd quarter.
+Founders Financial Alliance LLC now owns 1,258 shares of the company’s stock valued at $125,000 after buying an additional 383 shares in the last quarter.
+Catalyst Capital Advisors LLC raised its position in shares of iShares Convertible Bond ETF by 20.7% during the 3rd quarter.
+Catalyst Capital Advisors LLC now owns 1,810 shares of the company’s stock valued at $181,000 after buying an additional 310 shares in the last quarter.
+Finally, Kingsview Wealth Management LLC purchased a new position in shares of iShares Convertible Bond ETF in the second quarter valued at about $216,000.

 Featured Stories